werdnanoslen/tasks/README.md

 Then start the server (`npm run server`) and app (`npm start`).
 Open [localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.
 Run with `--demo` arg to create demo data.

+## Git Hooks

+Git hooks are configured to automatically:

+- **pre-commit**: Run Prettier on staged files
+- **pre-push**: Build the app and sync to Android

+This ensures code is formatted and the Android app is up-to-date before pushing changes.

 # Android App

 The front-end is configured to build as a native Android app using Capacitor.
 After making changes to the web app, rebuild and sync: